InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-08-15-july-2018-income-report.markdown

 - The cashback site tracks your spending and sometime later you will get a payout into your cashback account.
 - You can withdraw your earnings to your bank account, PayPal, or receive a bonus amount if you opt to take your payment in shop vouchers.

-When you're ready to start making money from cashback, sign-up using my [my referral link with Quidco](http://bit.ly/quidcosignup){:target="_blank"} and as a thank-you they'll give you **£10** (I will receive £10 too, so thanks!) - what a nice sign-up bonus.
+When you're ready to start making money from cashback, sign-up using my [my referral link with Quidco](http://bit.ly/quidcosignup){:target="_blank"} (<i>affiliate link</i>) and as a thank-you they'll give you **£10** (I will receive £10 too, so thanks!) - what a nice sign-up bonus.

-If you sign-up with my referral link at [TopCashback](http://bit.ly/topcashbackjoin){:target="_blank"} you will receive a £5 Zeek e-Gift card (and I will receive a referral commission too, thanks!)

-It's worth signing up to both as they often have slightly different deals and payout amounts.
-I always check both sites to be sure!
+Since publishing this post, the sign-up bonus for [TopCashback](http://bit.ly/topcashbackjoin){:target="_blank"} (<i>affiliate link</i>) is no longer available, however it's still worth signing up with them because they offer some different cashback deals to Quidco.

-*EDIT: At the time of first writing this post there was no sign-up bonus for TopCashback.
-I notice later (on 23rd Aug 2018) that there is now a Zeek voucher sign-up bonus.
-It's possible that there could be further changes to either of these sign-up deals in the future and I won't necessarily be updating this post.*
+*EDIT: At the time of first writing this post there was no sign-up bonus for TopCashback, then when I checked on 23rd Aug 2018 there was a Zeek voucher sign-up bonus.
+In 2019 there is no longer a sign-up bonus.
+However, the sign-up deals are changing all the time, so please check for the latest offer on the site you're signing up with.*

 ### EXPENSE REPORT